FAQs: Adult Detention Center

 Inmates may not receive incoming phone calls.
 Only verified emergency messages will be delivered to inmates.

-Once an inmate has been classified and moved to the general population (usually after the first three days), the inmate is allowed ONE VISIT PER WEEK.
+Once an inmate has been classified and moved to the general population (usually after the first three days), the inmate is allowed ONE PERSONAL VISIT PER WEEK.
 No more than three adult visitors and three children are allowed during that one visit per week.
 If scheduling permits, visits are up to 20 minutes in length.
 Visitors must fill out and submit a visiting card along with a valid picture identification card.

 Visiting is a privilege and will be treated as such.
 Any visitor